wshon/madedit-mod/README.txt

 FreeBSD packaging (with FreeBSD 10.01)

 Mod v0.3.6
-Fix: Create scripts directory if not exists while saving recorded script
+New: Create scripts directory if not exists while saving recorded script

 Mod v0.3.5
 1.New: MadMacro local script list on Toolbar